physicslogo

 Lectures 1-7 will be given by Prof Andrew Steane: see his teaching site for lecture notes etc.

-You are ready to do A. Steane's Problem Sets 1-3 or last year's Problem Sets 1-2
+You are ready to do A. Steane's Problem Sets 0-2 and/or the pre-2022 Problem Sets 1-2

 PART II: KINETIC